SeisSol/SeisSol/Documentation/supermuc.rst

 Here, we described the procedure to set up such port forwarding.

-1. Add to you ~/.ssh/config the following lines:
+1. On your local machine, add to your ~/.ssh/config the following lines:

 ::